thirdweb-dev/typescript-sdk/etc/sdk.api.md

 //
 // @public (undocumented)
 export type FilledConditionInput = z.output<typeof ClaimConditionInputSchema>;

+// Warning: (ae-incompatible-release-tags) The symbol "FilledSignature721WithQuantity" is marked as @public, but its signature references "Signature721WithQuantityInput" which is marked as @internal
+//
+// @public (undocumented)
+export type FilledSignature721WithQuantity = z.output<typeof Signature721WithQuantityInput>;

 // Warning: (ae-incompatible-release-tags) The symbol "FilledSignaturePayload1155" is marked as @public, but its signature references "Signature1155PayloadInput" which is marked as @internal
 //